 • Location, location, location.
 The real estate you carve out for breast milk storage matters, especially in the refrigerator.
 Always place freshly pumped milk in the back of the fridge, since this is the coldest area.
 The door, where temperatures fluctuate every time it’s opened or closed, is the worst place for storing breast milk in the fridge.

 • It’s okay to mix milk from several pumping sessions.
 Sometimes you just don’t get enough milk from a single pumping session, leading many moms to wonder: Can you add fresh breast milk to refrigerated breast milk?
 Answer: Yes, it’s okay to combine pumped milk from several sessions, with a caveat: Always chill the new milk before adding to the old.
-“When you mix milks that are two different temperatures—for example, combining a bottle in the fridge with freshly pumped milk and then putting it back in the fridge—the cold milk will get warmer, then colder again, and then rewarmed when given to baby,” says Regina Eichenberger, PA-C, IBCLC, a board-certified lactation consultant in Stratford, CT.
+“When you mix milks that are two different temperatures—for example, combining a bottle in the fridge with freshly pumped milk and then putting it back in the fridge—the cold milk will get warmer, then colder again, and then rewarmed when given to baby,” says Regina Eichenberger, PA-C, IBCLC, a lactation consultant at the Westchester Medical Center in Valhalla, New York.
 A better idea is to combine the milks once they’ve both been sitting in the fridge for a few hours.
 If you won’t be using the milk immediately, label it using the date of the older milk and move it to the freezer.
 Note that it’s never safe to add fresh breast milk to frozen breast milk.
 “The fresh milk, since it’s warmer, may actually thaw some of the frozen milk, which may lead to storing spoiled milk,” says Nancy Clark, IBCLC, director of Northern Virginia Lactation Consultants in Gainesville, VA.

 • Don’t reheat already-warmed milk.
 Breast milk should be warmed only once,” Eichenberger says.
 “Rewarming breast milk more than once increases the risk of bacteria growth.”
 Your best bet?
 Serve any unused milk at the very next feeding, and serve it chilled rather than rewarming it.